AliZaminShigri/AliZaminShigri/README.md

-👋 Hi, I'm Zamin Ali
+👋 Hi, I'm Zamin Ali,
 A passionate Software Developer skilled in Java, C++, Python, and full-stack web development.
 I specialize in building efficient, scalable solutions for web and mobile platforms, with a focus on clean, maintainable code and project management excellence.

 - **Email**: [Zaminali7865@gmail.com](mailto:Zaminali7865@gmail.com)